 The second side reads “Originally known as Albion Cemetery and Albion Burying Ground, this cemetery was named Riverside in 1886 by the City Council.
 In addition to a unique array of tombstones, the cemetery includes an impressive mausoleum, an office, a receiving vault, and a fishpond.
 Riverside Cemetery contains the remains of Albion pioneers and veterans as well as distinguished and notorious citizens.
 Those interred here include Washington Gardner (1845-1928), who served in the U.S. Congress and as Michigan’s Secretary of State; and Michigan State Senator Warren G. Hooper (1905-1945) who was shot gangland-style before he could appear before a grand jury and testify regarding corruption.
 This marker was funded by the Albion Civic Foundation.”

-The Cemetery Division maintains Riverside Cemetery as a monument to Albion's history, preserving historical records, protecting the Cemetery's natural beauty and performing interments in an expedient, dignified manner.
-The Department of Public Works is the department responsible for the management and the general care of the Cemetery property grounds.
+The City maintains Riverside Cemetery as a monument to Albion's history, preserving historical records, protecting the Cemetery's natural beauty, and performing interments in an expedient, dignified manner.
+The Department of Public Works is the department responsible for the management and general care of the Cemetery property grounds.
 This includes mowing and trimming of grass, maintenance of drives, trimming of trees, and shrubs, as well as decoration removal twice a year.
 Summer decorations removal starts on November 2, 3and Winter decorations removal starts on March 16.
 These dates do not change.
-Any decoration that a lot owner wants to save needs to be removed prior to the pick up dates.
+Any decoration that a lot owner wants to save needs to be removed prior to the pick-up dates.
 The cemetery staff is under no obligation to notify visitors of the removal and disposal of any decorations.

-Cemetery staff are happy to assist the public with genealogical research, sales of lots and burial arrangements, and information on decorations placement.
+Cemetery staff is happy to assist the public with genealogical research, sales of lots and burial arrangements, and information on decorations placement.